Kentucky Atlas and Gazetteer

 There are other places named Fairview in Kentucky, including the city of Fairview in Kenton county.

-Jefferson Davis Monument State Historic Site Jefferson Davis Monument State Historic Site To Pembroke, Kentucky To Trenton, Kentucky To Elkton, Kentucky To Hopkinsville, Kentucky Fairview, Kentucky
+Jefferson Davis Monument State Historic Site Jefferson Davis Monument State Historic Site Fairview, Kentucky Flat Rock, Kentucky To Elkton, Kentucky To Trenton, Kentucky To Pembroke, Kentucky To Hopkinsville, Kentucky

 SEARCH THE KENTUCKY ATLAS & GAZETTEER